 1. Do I need a wetsuit or drysuit for scuba diving?

 Water temperature will be the key consideration when you are deciding what scuba suit you need.
-Drysuits are essential for cold water conditions as they prevent water from conducting heat away from the body.
+Wetsuits are perfect for mildly cold to warm water diving conditions.
+Drysuits are essential for very cold water conditions as they prevent water from conducting heat away from the body.
 If you are going to be diving in waters under 15 degrees centigrade you will need a drysuit to keep you warm.
-Wetsuits are suitable for most other water conditions.

 2. What are pros and cons of drysuits for scuba diving?